adriendorce/salon/README.md

 **Tech used:**

-My learning was focused on clean HTML code paired with CSS.
+HTML and CSS

 ## Optimizations

+- Behavorability via Javascript
+- Booking portal
-When I improve this project I will add behavorability via Javascript, add a booking portal, a carousel of the images on the homepage, and enable the search button.
+- Image carousel of the images on the homepage
+- Enable search

 ## Lessons Learned: